syncfusion-content/uwp-docs/uwp/DataGrid/Data-Binding.md

 <td>TableSummaryRows</td>
 <td>ObservableCollection&lt;ISummaryRow&gt;</td>
 <td>
 Maintains the TableSummaryRows collection information.
-To know more about Table Summaries, see the <a href="https://help.syncfusion.com/uwp/datagrid/summaries#table-summary" aria-label="Learn more about DataGrid Table Summaries documentation" >Table Summaries</a> documentaion.
+To know more about Table Summaries, see the <a href="https://help.syncfusion.com/uwp/datagrid/summaries#table-summary" aria-label="Learn more about DataGrid Table Summaries documentation" >Table Summaries</a> documentation.
 </td>
 </tr>
 <tr>